sickboydroid/PhoneBlocker/README.md

 # PhoneBlocker

-- This app lets you to lock your phone for the specified amount of time.
+Lock your phone for specified amount of time

-- COMING SOON on playstore!!
+#### Download it now from [this](https://github.com/sickboydroid/PhoneBlocker/releases/download/v2.0.0/PhoneBlocker-v2.0.0.apk) link

 ## Screenshots